Blaizzy/mlx-embeddings/docs/Manpage.md

   Do not warn if pulling to a branch besides master (useful for testing).
 * `--resolve`:
   When a patch fails to apply, leave in progress and allow user to resolve, instead of aborting.
+* `--warn-on-upload-failure`:
+  Warn instead of raising an error if the bottle upload fails.
+Useful for repairing bottle uploads that previously failed.
 * `--workflow`:
   Retrieve artifacts from the specified workflow (default: `tests.yml`).
 * `--artifact`: